 Dancer

-Dancers use their body movement for entertaining and storytelling purposes through live and recorded performances
+Dancers use body movement and expression to entertain, tell stories and communicate ideas through live and recorded performances

 As a dancer, you'll use movement, gesture and body language to portray a character, story, situation or abstract concept to an audience, usually to the accompaniment of music.
 This typically involves interpreting the work of a choreographer, although it may sometimes require improvisation.

-Many dancers follow portfolio careers, combining performance with teaching, choreography or administrative work in a dance company.
+Many dancers follow portfolio careers, combining performance with teaching, choreography, community arts practice or arts management and administrative roles within dance organisations or companies.

 Responsibilities